LPDI-EPFL/caffeine-multi-state-design/README.md

 - Utilizes Python/pymol for scripting.
 - Incorporates Rosetta tools for energy calculations, rotamer sampling, and structural analysis.

+## System Requirements
+This code requires python 2.7 and python 2.7-based pymol to run.
+You must run it in your local machine.

+Energy matrices for the problems in the paper are provided in this repository.
+However, if you wish to apply this code to a different problem, Rosetta is required to compute intrabody and pairwise energy matrices for residues.
+Thus, you must you Rosetta to compute these matrices as in the format of the files in the ``Rosetta_energy_matrices/`` directory.

 ## Installation

 To use this repository, clone it to your local machine: